Interested in immigration to Canada or Quebec or France? You might be aware of French TCF, TEFAQ, TCFQ, TEF Canada and TEF Exam in India.

 TCF and TEF Exam in India

 In India, the various TCF, TEF, TCF/TEF exam for Canada/Quebec are conducted by the difference centres of L’Alliance Française India Network.
-Some of the prominent centers for TCF/TEF exams are New Delhi, Chennai, Chandigarh, Bhopal, Ahmedabad, Trivandrum, Mumbai, Bangalore, Pune, Hyderabad, etc.
+Some of the prominent centers for TCF/TEF exams are New Delhi, Chennai, Chandigarh, Bhopal, Trivandrum, Mumbai, Kolkata, etc.

 TEF and TCF Exam centres in India are not permanent and every AF centres don’t conduct all exam.
-For example, Chandigarh and Chennai are authorized centres for TEF Canada and TEF Quebec whereas New Delhi is one of the official centre for TCF test in India.
+For example, Chandigarh and Chennai have authorized centres for TEF Canada and TEF Quebec whereas New Delhi, Bhopal, Kolkata are some of the official centre for TCF test in India.
 Contact the AF for confirmation.

 The fees for the exam will depend on the type of exam that you sign up for and the country in which you decide to do it.
-In India, Fees are generally between ₹ 10,000 to 25,000, depending on number of papers.
-Most of these exams are conducted few times in a year.
+In India, Fees are generally between ₹ 15,000 to 25,000, depending on a number of papers.
+Most of these exams are conducted a few times in a year.

 TEF and TCF Language test equivalency